pirate/html-private-set-intersection/README.md

 Adversary tests for words in the html e.g. first name, last name, email.
 Or they can convince you to archive a malicious page that embeds some text that they later test for, this allows definitely proving the identity of the archivist without a shadow of a doubt.

 The solution to all of this is to just manually review the output, or have defense-in-depth using burner accounts for archiving and semi-automated review of PSI output before sharing.

+Beyond direct token attacks, there's also the issue of PSI being possible to de-anonymize by just checking for set intersection with another dataset.
+There is no technical defense against this, just defense-in-depth with the other techniques.

 ## Further Reading